Looking for more in Reading and Stories or Bookbug?

 Course details

-The course will offer a range of learning opportunities for delegates to:
+The course offers a range of online or in-person learning opportunities for delegates to:

 - Build their understanding of the importance of songs, rhymes and stories for both children and families